- Text Size +

 Eventually, she discovered four planets in short range that fell into her desired metrics.
 Nothing too low, or high, although it took a short while to decode all four planets’ high-frequency radios, television and radar signals.

-Using a language interpreting algorithm, Dasa guesstimated their names as Earth, Sodyka, Galiff and Meridezzi.
+Using a language interpreting algorithm, Dasa knew their names as Earth, Sodyka, Galiff and Meridezzi.
 Of the four, it was determined that Meridezzi had the closest comparable technological equivalence to the rest of the Galaxy, but only relatively.
+Even though their size scale was on the significantly lower end, it was enough for her personal mission.

-With their new destination to Meridezzi, Dasa decided to crack into their entire internet network.
-Not even a second had passed since she began, and the android had already broken into both commercial and encrypted military signals that spanned the entire planet.
+With their new destination to Meridezzi, Marathon was instructed by Dasa to crack into their entire internet network.
+Not even a second had passed since she began, and the quantum AI had already broken into both commercial and encrypted military signals that spanned the entire planet.

-Within mere minutes, the maid was about to witness their spacecraft enter Meridezzi's perceived range of detection.
+Within a minute, the maid was about to witness their recreation vehicle enter Meridezzi's perceived range of detection.

 You must login (register) to review.